cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 Olav copies over all the properties from the enterprise model to the solution model.
 He then removes the rows that are not needed for the new solution model.
-The `Properties` spreadsheet will now look as follows (only the most relevant columns shown here):
+The `Properties` spreadsheet will now look as follows (only the most relevant columns are shown here):

 | Class       | Property       | Value Type  | ... | Reference                                  |
 |-------------|----------------|-------------|-----|--------------------------------------------|